harvard-lil/perma/README.md

 ## Installation

-If you're installing Perma.cc, see [the installation section of the developer doc](https://github.com/harvard-lil/perma/blob/develop/developer.md#installing-perma).
+If you're installing Perma.cc, see [the installation section of the developer doc](https://github.com/harvard-lil/perma/blob/main/developer.md#installing-perma).

 ## Developing in Perma.cc

-If you're wrenchin' on Perma.cc, see [the developer doc](https://github.com/harvard-lil/perma/blob/develop/developer.md).
+If you're wrenchin' on Perma.cc, see [the developer doc](https://github.com/harvard-lil/perma/blob/main/developer.md).

+## Contributing and releases

+Open feature and fix PRs against **`main`**, the default integration branch.
+`develop` is retained as a frozen historical branch; existing PRs targeting it will be moved in coordination with their authors.

+Releases use merge-commit promotions from `main` to `staging`, then from `staging` to `prod`.
+Merging a promotion deploys that environment; production uses the image already validated on staging.
+See [the release workflow](developer.md#git-and-github).

 ## License